adinkins2019/Flashcard-App/README.md

 You can view the second walkthrough of the application on Imgur.
 Here is the url: <a href="https://imgur.com/a/pybPHGb">Click Here!</a>

-I've created the third iteration of the flashcard application.
-It will be listed in the Lab3_README.md files and will also be included at the beginning of the Lab1_README.md document.
-Lab1_README.md is more like a journal, documenting each step along the way, from creation to a finished product.
-In the coming days, I will included a fourth update as well.

 Thursday March 26, 2020.
 I've made some changes to the flashcard app to include a Toast and a Snackbar notification as well as to add editing functionality.
 I will be adding an updated version of the flashcard app with the added changes later.
 The modifications have already been notated on Lab2_README.md and Lab1_README.md.

 You can view the updated version of the walkthrough at <a href="https://imgur.com/a/yUyqNBy">this web page</a> and it is also included in Lab1_README.md and Lab2_README.md

-## TODO
-## Update walkthrough url
+I've created the third iteration of the flashcard application.
+It will be listed in the Lab3_README.md files and will also be included at the beginning of the Lab1_README.md document.
+Lab1_README.md is more like a journal, documenting each step along the way, from creation to a finished product.
+In the coming days, I will included a fourth update as well.

 You can view the third walkthrough on Imgur.
-Here is the url: <a href="">Click Here!</a>
+Here is the url: <a href="https://imgur.com/a/WUTNWQm">Click Here!</a>

 I've created the fourth iteration of the flashcard application.
 It will be listed in the Lab4_README.md file and will also be included at the beginning of the Lab1_README.md document.